knpuniversity/blog/use-symfony-reproducer.md

 ## Use your Reproducer to Fix the Bug

-In part 1, you had to choose the Symfony version to use in your reproducer.
-We'll _checkout_ this version in our forked Symfony repository.
+In Part 1, you picked the Symfony version for your reproducer.
+Now it’s time to match that version in our forked Symfony repo.
+Let’s check it out:

 ```bash
 git checkout 7.1
 ```

-Now, we'll ensure we have the latest changes from Symfony in our branch.
+Boom!
+You’ve got the right version.
+Now, let’s make sure we’re up-to-date by merging in any new changes:

 ```bash
 git merge upstream/7.1
 ```

-Since we want to make changes, we'll create our own branch to work in.
+Great!
+Now, we’re going to create a new branch for our bug fix:

 ```bash
 git checkout -b my-fix